Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Traffic Modeling --- The Optimal Velocity Model

 Similar to \cite{Bando1995,Gaididei2009} we choose the function

-as the optimal velocity function.
-In \eqref{eq:ovfunc} $v_0(1+\tanh (h))$ is the maximal velocity, $\Delta x_n := x_{n+1}-x_n$ is the headway, and the inflection point $h$ of $V$ determines the desired safety distance between cars.
+shown in Figure~\ref{fig:ovfunc}, as the optimal velocity function.
+In \eqref{eq:ovfunc}, $v_0(1+\tanh (h))$ is the maximal velocity, $\Delta x_n := x_{n+1}-x_n$ is the headway, and the inflection point $h$ of $V$ determines the desired safety distance between cars.

-The reviews \cite{Nagatani2002,Helbing2001,Orosz2010} put behavioral models based on optimal velocity functions into the general context of traffic modeling, and discuss possible choices of optimal velocity functions.
+The reviews \cite{Helbing2001,Nagatani2002,Orosz2010} put behavioral models based on optimal velocity functions into the general context of traffic modeling and discuss possible choices of optimal velocity functions.
 One conclusion from \cite{Orosz2010} is that the choice of $V$ does not affect the overall bifurcation diagram of a single jam qualitatively (some choices of $V$ can give rise to unphysical behavior such as cars briefly moving backwards, though).
-Depending on parameters and initial conditions, the system either shows free-flow behaviour, that is, all cars move with the same velocity and headway, or it develops traffic jams, which means that there coexist regions of uniformly small headways and low speeds, spatially alternating with regions of free flow with uniformly large headways and large speeds.
+Depending on parameters and initial conditions, the system either shows free-flow behavior, that is, all cars move with the same velocity and headway, or it develops traffic jams, which means that there coexist regions of uniformly small headways and low speeds, spatially alternating with regions of free flow with uniformly large headways and large speeds.
 We focus on the dynamics near the formation of a single jam.
-After an initial transient, the single traffic jam moves along the ring with nearly (due to a finite number of cars) constant shape and speed as a travelling wave against the direction of traffic.
+In equilibrium the single traffic jam moves along the ring with nearly (due to a finite number of cars) constant shape and speed as a traveling wave against the direction of traffic.
+In the full system \eqref{eq:1odesys} the single traffic jam is a traveling wave perturbed by small periodic oscillations; see Figure~\ref{sfig:directmacro_b} below.